- We will answer the question, “What is a metering device”. We will define the various types of metering devices and how they work.

 What is a Metering Device - Refrigeration Components

-Depending on the type of HVAC system and the efficiency range will depend on the type of metering device.
+Depending on the type of HVAC system and the effective efficiency range will depend on the type of metering device.
 Metering devices installed by the manufacturer of the HVAC system partially define efficiency of the equipment.
 Lower efficiency HVAC systems have fixed orifice types.
 The higher efficiency systems have thermostatic expansion valves.
-TXV’s installed in the HVAC air conditioner or heat pump system give higher efficiency.
+TXV’s installed in the HVAC air conditioner or heat pump system gives higher efficiency.